Jentsch/Scex/README.md

 API
 ----
-The is hosted under: http://jentsch.github.io/Scex/api
+The API is hosted at http://jentsch.github.io/Scex/api